richbm10/Evaluate-a-News-Article-with-NPL-Project-Udacity/README.md

 Objective:
 Implement the application using the acquired knowledge of Webpack configuration, for developing in a development and production environments.
 Also, use different loaders and plugins to enhance productivity and the advantages of Webpack.

+Installation:
+- npm install: for installing all devDependencies and dependencies of the package.json
+- npm install --production: for installing only the dependencies of the package.json

 Package scripts:
 - start-testing-server: for starting the testing server before running the jest testing
 - test: for running the jest tests